MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 > "What happens if I do _this_?"

-The behavior of any single element is simple, but the resulting system is rich for exploration because of the many ways that elements can interact in different combinations and configurations.
+In sand games, just like in other cellular automata (such as the _Game of Life_), the behavior of any single element is very simple.
+It's interactions between the elements and ways they react with each other across space, where the depth of the system unfolds.
+The result is a system with suprising depth and variety to explore.

-The simulation is engaging not only for their complexity, but because of the ways your imagination sees reality reflected in it.
-Pouring some yellow pixels onto green ones can invoke a scene in your mind far more vivid than what happens on the screen.
+It's also important that this system is engaging not just for it's complexity, but also because of the ways your imagination sees reality reflected in it.
+Predicting how a scenario will play out based on your physical intuition is a form of play, as is visualizing imaginary versions of what you see represented on screen.
+Much like playing with dolls or other simplistic simulations, pouring some yellow pixels onto some green ones can invoke a scene in your mind far more vivid than what happens on the screen.

 > "Low-fidelity art is also appealingly open to interpretation.
 If a character is only eight pixels tall, a large part of what we see is within our own imagination." - Loren Schmidt